Shanzid01/MoneyManager/README.md

 <br/>

 ## Technical overview
-Fully responsive design - works with all browsers and devices.<br/><br/>
+Fully responsive design - works with all major browsers and devices.<br/><br/>
 **Built with**
  - Firebase Cloud Functions for server-side processing (using NodeJS)
  - Firestore for database